+KEY FUNCTION

-KEY FUNCTION Activate the context keys shown on the display.
-ESC Returns to the previous screen. + (OK) Generates and shows on the display a QR code in order to download the data of the performed measure.
+Activate the context keys shown on the display.

+ESC Returns to the previous screen.

 CONTEXT KEY FUNCTION ΔΤ Accesses the acquisition of the temperature difference between the supply water (measured by the probe connected to the connector T1 of the device) and the return water (measured by the probe connected to the connector T2 of the device).
-T1 Goes back to the visualization of the supply water temperature.
+T1 Goes back to the visualisation of the supply water temperature.
 O Saves, in the memory selected in the "Select Memory" menu, the data acquired.
 Starts printing the paper print-out.
-SEE SECTION 13 .
+SEE SECTION 12 .

-14.6 Measurements→Pressure
+13.6 Measurements→Pressure